-That zeal is evident in his current role.
-Jagmeet Singh's campaign has made a special effort to engage immigrant and Indigenous communities, as well as young people, Amneet Singh said.
+That zeal was evident during Jagmeet Singh's leadership campaign, which made a special effort to engage immigrant and Indigenous communities, as well as young people, Amneet Singh said.
 “Trying to build an inclusive movement is really exciting and fun.”

 He advises students to choose a research topic they feel truly passionate about.
 "And do this work in a pragmatic manner that allows you to take it and effect some sort of change.”

 Soukaina Boutiyeb (BSocSc ’11, MA ’13) is a young leader who cares about the rights of francophones and women from minority backgrounds.
 In May of this year, at age 27, she was named executive director of the Alliance des femmes de la francophonie canadienne.